WordPress/Community/.github/ISSUE_TEMPLATE/Application Review.md

 ## Next steps
 - Please assign the issue to the team member
-- Team member will perform te task on the tracker and HS as indicated on the handbook
+- Team members will perform te task on the tracker and HS as indicated on the handbook
 - Once the task is completed, the team member can mark the issue as fixed

 ## Useful Resources